Architlall/TDOC-Esolang/README.md

 while in python it would look like: f'Printing value of a and b : {a} {b}'

-This formatted string along with with their variable names are passed onto their respective print statements hence facilitating multi-variable output
+This formatted string along with their variable names are passed onto their respective print statements hence facilitating multi-variable output

 ## Step 3: Conditional Statements